DenChenn/yenno-dc/README.md

 ![License: Apache 2.0](https://img.shields.io/badge/Lisence-Apache%202.0-blue.svg)

 ## What is it?
-🤖 Yenno is a Discord Bot built with discordgo & aims for easily configuring deployment on local cross-region Kubernetes clusters.
+🤖 Yenno is a Discord Bot built with discordgo, aiming for easily configuring cross-region k8s clusters.

 ## How to use it?
 | Slash Command                    | Description                              |